-In Ancient Egypt painting and drawing represented primarily a form of writing, an ornamental writing that followed strict religious precepts.
-Egyptian painting was pure convention in a way in that shape and color were present only to evoke a rite, to express an intention.
+In Ancient Egypt painting and drawing primarily represented a form of writing, an ornamental writing that followed strict religious precepts.
+Egyptian painting was pure convention, in a way in that shape and color were present only to evoke a rite, to express an intention.

 Whether the paint was applied on stone or a wall, or even on wood, the artist initially covered the surface with a layer of “plaster” made of white lime.
 The artist first made a drawing in red (rarely white) and sometimes his sketches were corrected by the master artist’s brush who used black paint.
 The black color was obtained from smoke or from charcoal, the whites were given by the limestone or powdered gypsum, the orange-yellowish were obtained from desert soil, the pure yellow was an orpiment (arsenic trisulfite).
 Malachite and azurite provided respectively green and blue pigments; soon, they were replaced with a paste of powdered glass obtained from cobalt to get blue and from copper oxide mixed with limestone and crushed quartz with natural sodium carbonate to obtain greens.
-With regard to deep reds only iron oxide could provide its intensity.
-An agglutinant was needed for these color mixtures to adhere to the chosen surface.
-To this end the artisans prepared a solution that achieved a “tempera” painting.
+With regard to deep reds, only iron oxide could provide its intensity.
+An agglutinant was needed for these color mixtures in order to adhere them to the chosen surface.
+To this end, the artisans prepared a solution that achieved a “tempera*” painting.
 This solution was based on Arabic gum and egg whites: a kind of glue mixed with small quantities of water.
 As for the brush, it was made of cane (Juncus maritimus) crushed on one end.
 This cane mixed with halfa grass (a type of large grass, Stipa tenacissima) and fine ribs of palm leaves were used in the elaboration of large brushes.
 These brushes were used to extend the colors on extensive surfaces.
 The painters prepared colors inside seashells.

-In Egypt color covered everything.
+In Egypt, color covered everything.
 Color was the garment of architecture.
 The free-standing sculptures and bas-relieves also were enhanced by the colorist.
 A rigorous grammar regulated color shades in Egypt.
 Color was always a way to transpose values and fundamental notions corresponding to the nature of beings and things, more than to their mere external physical appearance.
 The green color of young papyrus evoked both freshness and youth.
 Black represented the land of Egypt made of the continually fertilized humus found at both sides of the Nile.
 Red meant sterility, the desert sands, as opposed to the opulence and generosity of the black arable land.
 White was the light of dawn, the phosphorescence against the power of demons.
 Bright intense yellow represented gold, flesh of the gods, immortal, incorruptible, the color of eternity.
 Light yellow was used to represent women’s skin; reddish brown was the color of men’s skin.
 Bright red, the color of blood, represented life.
 The only colors left are blue and its two main shades: turquoise and lapis lazuli.
-Deep blue or lapis lazuli, which formed the hair of all divine beings, and the delicate turquoise represented the announcement of a new life.
+Deep blue or lapis lazuli formed the hair of all divine beings, and the delicate turquoise represented the announcement of a new life.

 Divine and human representations also exhibited certain regulations.
 For over three thousand years the human figure was represented in profile.
 This profile was an orderly synthesis of a series of constants that allowed recognizing an individual with the essential features that were characteristic to him/her.
 The head and face were in profile, with the eye in front view.
 The shoulders were also represented in front view.
 The pelvis was drawn almost in profile and men, more than women in most cases, seemed to advance one leg over the other.
 It was not always the same leg (in contrast to the free-standing sculpture, in which the left leg always appeared ahead of the right leg).
 Depending if the character is turned to the right or left, the foremost foot was usually the one that was farther from the viewer.
 The feet were also drawn in profile.
 The big toe was represented in profile on both feet; it was only until the middle of the XVIII Dynasty that all toes were drawn.

 Not only form and colors were subject to very strict regulations, but also the disposition of painted decoration.
-The decoration of temples and tombs obeyed identical laws, and in buildings destined for ordinary citizens walls appeared almost completely naked.
+The decoration of temples and tombs obeyed identical laws, and in buildings destined for ordinary citizens, walls appeared almost completely naked.
 On the walls of the sanctuaries dedicated to gods and in the walls of funerary chapels and underground tombs, the artist reproduced countless compositions that, like the signs of Egyptian hieroglyphic writing, were developed without spaces between words and with no punctuation signs.
 The priests chose themes, attitudes, groups and gestures so the Law was not transgressed.
 No fantasy is seen in religious scenes or in “civil” compositions evoking everyday life.
 Certain almost immutable “laws” governed the election and location of the decor in each room with respect to its location inside the building, and in each wall with respect to its orientation within the room.
 Both in relieves and in painting, the surface was decorated in “registers” or overlapping horizontal bands separated by a line that constituted a common element among them.
 However, the artist that directed the painting of a building faithfully reserved, in a given location of the wall, a wide surface that did not follow the distribution in registers.
 As soon as decoration appeared in tombs, mastabas or hypogea of the Old Kingdom, the scene in which a background of great papyri screen appeared occupying the height of several registers was a constant theme in a tomb’s decoration and always represented an exception to the uninterrupted sequence of “friezes”.

 Large scale composition was also common in the painted decoration of Egyptian temples.
 These painting almost always represented a triumphal scene animated with countless luxurious details offering a multitude of overlapping planes, but always pompously highlighting the hero destroying the enemy, annihilating the adversary.
-Egyptians also had to protect their country against the destructive power of natural forces: excessive floods, earthquakes, drought, epidemics, social problems, etc. Consequently, the pharaoh played an important role facing the wild animal which was a symbol of power.
-But as a destructive natural force this same animal had to be killed or destroyed.
+Egyptians also had to protect their country against the destructive power of natural forces: excessive floods, earthquakes, drought, epidemics, social problems, etc. Consequently, the pharaoh played an important role facing the wild animal, which was a symbol of power.
+But as a destructive natural force, this same animal had to be killed or destroyed.

 It is still difficult to accurately describe the evolution of Egyptian painting with all its details.
 It would be better to talk about the main stages of drawing and the composition of scenes.
 It was not until the early mural compositions of the Old Empire that, next to white and black, the range of colors including red and yellows, blues and greens were introduced producing a rainbow of exceptional colors.
-In regard to the painting of the Old Empire it is worth mentioning the famous frieze of the Geese of Meidum, from the tomb of Nefermaât and Atet dating back to the reign of Snefru the father of King Cheops the first king of the IV Dynasty who reigned about 2680 BC.
-Such is the preciousness with which these six birds were painted that the Nile goose (Alopochen aegyptiacus) is perfectly recognizable even for an expert ornithologist.
+In regard to the painting of the Old Empire, it is worth mentioning the famous frieze of the Geese of Meidum, from the tomb of Nefermaât and Atet dating back to the reign of Snefru the father of King Cheops, the first king of the IV Dynasty, who reigned about 2680 BCE.
+Such is the preciousness with which these six birds were painted, that the Nile goose (Alopochen aegyptiacus) is perfectly recognizable even for an expert ornithologist.
 The vegetation consists of small herbs and grasses in bloom, and the scene is vividly animated by wisely distributed bunches of plants among the birds.

 A typical feature of the painting from the Old Kingdom is the expression of rigidity in human representations with an expressionless face and extremely static postures.
 By the beginning of the VI Dynasty artists summarized, synthesized, and highlighted nature in their compositions, and scenes of peasants and boatmen appeared in the tombs’ walls representing a synthesis of movement and form.